 We offer multiple self-help resources and tutorials to get you started with using NYU Classes.
 Additionally, academic technologists are available to work with you individually to set up your course sites and customize them to your curricular needs.
-You may also schedule an appointment with the team at the Center for Digital Scholarship, or drop into one of our many NYU Classes workshops scheduled throughout the semester.
+You may also schedule an appointment with the team at the Center for Academic Technology, or drop into one of our many NYU Classes workshops scheduled throughout the semester.

 The NYUAD Library can assist faculty with adding library materials to their NYU Classes course site.
 Services include:

 Please request assistance two months prior to the beginning of the semester to ensure availability of content.
 Please note NYU'S policy, based on Fair Use Copyright Law, dictates that no more than 15 percent of a book be scanned and uploaded to NYU Classes.
 Selections that exceed that limit can be placed on Course Reserve upon request.

 We have compiled a list of resources to help you get started with NYU Classes.

 In addition there are some brief video overviews of basic NYU Classes tools available.